 - Use safe work methods.

-The following general factors play an important role in OOS prevention:
+The following approaches play an important role in the prevention of overuse injuries in general:

 - Maintain correct posture